hacktuarial/gas-prices/README.md

-# gas-prices
-Relationship between gas prices and income for cities in California
+Does gas cost more in poor neighborhoods?